-Configuring a cluster to continue or terminate after step execution
+Configuring an Amazon EMR cluster to continue or terminate after step execution

 This topic explains the differences between using a long-running cluster and creating a transient cluster that shuts down after the last step runs.
 It also covers how to configure step execution for a cluster.